ammirato/target_driven_instance_detection/README.md

 ####TODO
 1. Make ```proposal_layer``` and  ```anchor_target_layer``` cleaner, easier to understand, etc.
-2. is regression target on dummy gt box?
+2. is regression target correct on dummy gt box?
 3. Hard negative mining on proposed boxes?
 4. Add to README for AVD code
 5. Add to README for extra data (target images, synthetic data)
 6. Fix eval by object
+7. Test det4class
+8. provide trained models

 ####Acknowledgements
-longcw code
+This code started as a modification of a Faster-RCNN Pytorch implementation [here](https://github.com/longcw/faster_rcnn_pytorch), and still uses some of that code.
+(In particular nothing was changed in the nms code).